-Baker Botts L.L.P. is of the opinion that, with the exception of the issue discussed above with respect to our simplifying conventions and the issues described in "-Section 754 Election," "-Disposition of Common Units-Allocations Between Transferors and Transferees," and "-Uniformity of Units," allocations under our partnership agreement will be given effect under Section 704 of the Code for U.S. federal income tax purposes in determining a partner's share of an item of income, gain, loss or deduction.
+Baker Botts L.L.P. is of the opinion that, with the exception of the issues described in "-Section 754 Election," "-Disposition of Common Units- Allocations Between Transferors and Transferees," and "-Uniformity of Units," allocations under our partnership agreement will be given effect under Section 704 of the Code for federal income tax purposes in determining a partner's share of an item of income, gain, loss or deduction.